frashpikass/alns-2017/README.md

 You may find some specific documentation in the docs folder.
 Some of it is in Italian, but the flow chart shows where parameters will be used.

 ## Known issues
-- ALNS performance might be a little lackluster if you don't tune the parameters according to the selected instance.
+- ALNS performance might be a little lackluster if you don't tune the parameters according to the selected instance
 - More heuristics could be added
-- None so far :)